How To Find and Remove A Tick

 DO NOT USE:

-- Tweezers – these will put pressure on the tick, causing its mouth to break off.
+- Tweezers – these will put pressure on the tick and can cause the mouthparts to break off.
 For the same reason, don’t try to remove a tick using your fingers or nails either.

 - Petroleum jelly or another liquid – this will irritate the tick, causing it to vomit fluids into the host’s body.
 Lovely.